Looking for support for your finance function? Book a time with an expert.

 Think of fixed costs as the price of admission to be in business, while variable costs are what you pay to play the game.

-This dynamic nature makes variable costs particularly important for strategic planning.
-Financial leaders who truly understand their variable cost structure can make tighter decisions about pricing, production volumes, and resource allocation—essentially gaining a financial "early warning system" for profitability challenges.
+They can make tighter and more informed decisions about pricing, production, volume, and resource allocation - all leading to gaining a financial "early warning system" for profitability challenges.

 • Raw materials